 An extraction may be necessary for orthodontic reasons like overcrowding.

 The most common reason for tooth extractions is the improper growth of wisdom teeth.
 If your wisdom teeth are impacted or are otherwise not growing in properly, they may need to be removed to ensure that your other teeth remain healthy.
-However, not everyone needs their wisdom teeth to be removed, so it’s best to consult with your dentist in Scottsdale to find out if your wisdom teeth are or will be a problem.
+However, not everyone needs their wisdom teeth to be removed, so it’s best to consult with your dentist in North Scottsdale to find out if your wisdom teeth are or will be a problem.

 Tooth extractions may also be necessary if you have an extremely severe cavity, severe damage from oral trauma, or an infected tooth that cannot be saved with root canal therapy.
 In most cases, it is possible to save your tooth with a crown or root canal therapy, but sometimes extraction may be your only option.